jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2k.md

 {{< s v="85" >}} The stability of the Bank of England is equal to the stability of the British government.

 All that it has lent to the government must be lost before its creditors can sustain any loss.

-No other banking company in England can= be established by an act of Parliament, or consist of more than six members.
+No other banking company in England can:
+- be established by an act of Parliament, or
+- consist of more than six members.

 It acts as an:
 - a great engine of state, and